Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 Hey, Mark, it's jolly good to talk to you today.

-Jolly good to talk to you too.
+Jolly good to talk to you, too.

-What's all do you mind, John?
+What's on your mind, John?

 No, no.